Slayer95/aura-bot/CLI.md

 ## \`--bind-address \<IPv4>\`

-If specified, Aura's game server will only allow connections from the provided IPv4 address.
+If specified, Aura's game server will bind to the provided IPv4 address.
+This means that only computers running in the associated network will be able to connect to the games.
-Note that \`0.0.0.0\` is a special value that will allow connections from every IPv4 address.

 The most interesting value is \`127.0.0.1\`, which will only allow connections from your [loopback interface][4] (i.e. connections only from the local machine where the server is running.)

+\`0.0.0.0\` is a special value that will allow connections from every IPv4 address.
+Other values may be used according to your network configuration.

 This option is equivalent to ``<net.bind_address>`` in `config.ini`